How to Build a Budget Racecar

 The Next Steps

-The Miata is slow on the straights, sure, but the racing happens in the turns.
-It’s quick through the corners, easy to drive, cheap to maintain, and a lot of fun.
+The Miata is slow on the straights, sure, but racing happens in the turns.
+It’s cheap to run, easy to drive, and proof that you don’t need a Porsche budget to have a fast car.

 Number 88.